-Governor Kate Brown introduces ShakeAlert early warning system as part of a proposed $12.7 million investment to enhance Oregon’s resiliency
+Governor Kate Brown approves ShakeAlert early warning system to enhance Oregon’s resiliency

-PORTLAND — A matter of seconds can shape the outcome for communities in the event of an earthquake.
-And thanks to a cutting-edge early warning system, one quick and simple notification could mean the difference between Oregonians reaching safety or facing irreversible tragedy.
+SALEM — A matter of seconds can shape the outcome for communities in the event of an earthquake.
+And thanks to a cutting-edge early warning system called ShakeAlert from the U.S. Geological Survey, one quick and simple notification could mean the difference between Oregonians reaching safety or facing irreversible tragedy.

-“When the next large-scale Cascadia earthquake and tsunami strike the Pacific Northwest, Oregon will face the greatest challenge of our lifetimes,” said Governor Brown. “[ShakeAlert] will give us time to mitigate damage to important systems, such as drinking water, energy, medical and waste-water systems.
+“When the next large-scale Cascadia earthquake and tsunami strike the Pacific Northwest, Oregon will face one of the greatest challenges of our lifetimes,” said Governor Brown. “[ShakeAlert] will give us time to mitigate damage to important systems, such as drinking water, energy, medical and waste-water systems.
 But most importantly, ShakeAlert will save lives.”

 Great Subduction Zone earthquakes are some of the largest in the world, and the only source zones that can produce earthquakes larger than 8.5 magnitude.
 Oregon’s geographic positioning places it in the middle of the Cascadia Subduction Zone, and the broader Pacific Northwest has the potential for catastrophic impacts as well.
 The last major earthquake on the Cascadia Subduction Zone fault occurred more than 300 years ago on January 26, 1700, with an estimated 9.0 magnitude.
 It caused the coastline to drop several feet and generated a large tsunami that inundated coastal regions of the Pacific Northwest.